 Monzo introduces fees to affect a minority of customers

-Monzo Bank recently that it will be introducing two new fees but according to the challenger bank, 79% of customers will not be affected by the changes at all.
+Monzo Bank recently announced on its blog that it will be introducing two new fees but according to the challenger bank, 79% of customers will not be affected by the changes at all.
 From October 31st, a 3% fee will be introduced on cash withdrawals of over £250 in 30 days in the UK and European Economic Area.
 This is alongside a new £5 fee for debit card replacements in the UK, however, if your card is stolen, you are a victim of fraud or your card expires you won’t have to pay the charge.

 Monzo has been transparent about their reasoning of introducing these fees, explaining on its blog that approximately 20% of customers make up more than 80% of its cash machine costs.
 On average, Monzo customers only withdraw £36 a month, meaning most people wouldn’t have been impacted by the new costs anyway.
 The company hopes the fee will encourage customers to withdraw cash with their other bank or contribute to the costs involved.